Bernard Schultze

 1969 Art Prize of the City of Cologne

-1972 Elected full member of the Academy of Arts, Berlin
+1972 Elected a full member of the Academy of Arts, Berlin

 1983 Wormland Art Prize, Munich

-1985 Society of Fine Artists of Austria - Künstlerhaus Vienna, Golden Laurel Award.
-Member of the Mannheim Free Academy
+1985 Society of Austrian Visual Artists - Künstlerhaus Vienna, awarded the Golden Laurel.
+Member of the Free Academy Mannheim

 1986 Lovis Corinth Prize, East German Gallery Regensburg